tq-systems/meta-tqmx86/README.md

 following.

 The correct branch matching the Yocto version must be checked out for each layer.
-The supported Yocto version is "kirkstone".
-Historical branches for building against older Yocto versions like "hardknott" and "gatesgarth" can also be found in this repository.
+The supported Yocto version is "scarthgap".
+Historical branches for building against older Yocto versions can also be found in this repository.

 - poky